Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

  In this section, a series of questions were posed with the primary goal of unraveling the composition and scale of the data, shedding light on its fundamental characteristics.
  ### Questions:
- Following questions are addressed in this section:
+ The following questions are addressed in this section:

  1. Profile the data by finding the total number of records for each of the tables.